photoprism/photoprism-docs/docs/getting-started/docker.md

     Never use easy-to-guess passwords or default values like `insecure` on publicly accessible servers.
     There is no default in case no password was provided.
 A minimum length of 4 characters is required.

-When the app container has been started, open the Web UI by navigating to http://localhost:2342/.
+When the app has been started, open the Web UI by navigating to http://localhost:2342/.
 You should see a login screen.

 Sign in with the user `admin` and the password configured via `PHOTOPRISM_ADMIN_PASSWORD`.